-Marissa Newhall is Director of Digital Strategy and Communications at the U.S. Department of Energy.
-In this role, she runs daily operations for the Department’s primary public-facing website, Energy.gov; manages the Office of Public Affairs’ digital content team; and oversees the Digital Reform Project, an effort to cut wasteful spending and improve user experience by consolidating the agency's public-facing websites onto a mobile-first, open-source platform.
-Marissa also serves as a Senior Advisor to Secretary Moniz on strategic digital technology initiatives.
+Marissa Newhall served as Director of Digital Strategy and Communications at the U.S. Department of Energy from August 2013 to January 2017.
+During her tenure, she ran daily operations for the Department’s primary public-facing website, Energy.gov; managed the Office of Public Affairs’ digital content team; and oversaw the Digital Reform Project, an effort to cut wasteful spending and improve user experience by consolidating the agency's public-facing websites onto a mobile-first, open-source platform.
+Marissa also served as a Senior Advisor to former Energy Secretary Ernest Moniz on strategic digital technology initiatives.

 Prior to joining the Department of Energy, Marissa directed digital strategy and media relations at two energy-related nonprofit organizations in Washington, D.C., and received her master's degree in public policy from Georgetown University.
 She started her career as a reporter and blogger at the Washington Post, where she spent three years writing feature stories for the Style section.

 A native of south Florida, Marissa bicycles everywhere, treats tacos like a food group, and travels to warm, sunny places as much as possible.
 In her spare time, she teaches indoor cycling classes at a fitness studio in Capitol Hill.